decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 The [game loop](http://gameprogrammingpatterns.com/game-loop.html) is the backbone of a Decentraland scene's code.
 It cycles through part of the code at a regular interval and does the following:

-- Listen for user input
+- Listen for player input
 - Update the scene
 - Re-render the scene

-In most traditional software programs, all events are triggered directly by user actions.
-Nothing in the program's state will change until the user clicks on a button, opens a menu, etc.
+In most traditional software programs, all events are triggered directly by player actions.
+Nothing in the program's state will change until the player clicks on a button, opens a menu, etc.

 But interactive environments and games are different from that.
-Not all changes to the scene are necessarily caused by a user's actions.
+Not all changes to the scene are necessarily caused by a player's actions.
 Your scene could have animated objects that move on their own or even non-player characters that have their own AI.
-Some user actions might also take multiple frames to be completed, for example if the opening of a door needs to take a whole second, the door's rotation must be incrementally updated about 30 times as it moves.
+Some player actions might also take multiple frames to be completed, for example if the opening of a door needs to take a whole second, the door's rotation must be incrementally updated about 30 times as it moves.

 We call each iteration over the loop a _frame_.
 Decentraland scenes are rendered at 30 frames per second whenever possible.
 If a frame takes more time than that to be rendered, then less frames will be processed.